 The new character muscle word is displayed in each classroom and at various strategic points around the school to remind pupils and staff.
 The character muscle vocabulary displays build throughout the terms.

 Staff and pupils apply the character muscles to all aspects of school life - to teaching and learning, to behaviour, to play, to their treatment of others and to home life.
 Route to Resilience and the character muscle vocabulary are included in the Behaviour Policy.

-Staff are kept informed and up to date with the programme by Route to Resilience staff champions - Miss Parmar in KS1 and Miss Ebrahim in EYFS.
+Staff are kept informed and up to date with the programme by Route to Resilience staff champions - Mrs Harrold and Miss Walters in EYFS.